-If you have a local business, then understanding how Google My Business works and can benefit you is critical.
-Ranking on Google My Business can help you launch your business into orbit by generating more leads, traffic, and engagement.
+If you have a local business, then understanding how Google Business Profile works and can benefit you is critical.
+Ranking on Google Business Profile can help you launch your business into orbit by generating more leads, traffic, and engagement.

-Google My Business is an online platform available for small, local business owners to share company information with consumers.
+Google Business Profile is an online platform available for small, local business owners to share company information with consumers.
 It helps you boost leads and foster relationships within your local community.

 In short: when you search Google Maps, business listings near you appear.
-That’s a Google My Business page!
+That’s a Google Business Profile page!

-Why You Need a Google My Business Profile
+Why You Need a Google Business Profile Profile

 Local businesses not utilizing a Google my Business profile are missing out on tons of opportunities for online marketing, consumer trust, and local search optimization.